-Tropical Storm Lee Impacts, Washington Street, Muncy Borough Looking South-West the County.
+During Tropical Storm Lee, flooding first occurred in the northern parts of the County.
 In response, MAFD sent many emergency response resources to the northern part of the county.
 At that time, they were not needed in the Muncy area.
 By the time floodwaters had affected the Muncy area the connecting roads were inundated and unpassable.
 While several water rescues occurred in the northern part of Muncy Borough, many others could not occur due to the road closures.